status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 While it's backfilling blocks from the network, the node will be violating the beacon chain protocol and may be disconnected or lose reputation with other nodes.

-## Sync point
+### Modify sync point

 By default, the node will sync up to the latest finalized checkpoint of the node that you're syncing with.
-You can choose a different sync point using a block hash or a slot number - this block must fall on an epoch boundary:
+While you can choose a different sync point using a block hash or a slot number, this block must fall on an epoch boundary:

 ```
 build/nimbus_beacon_node trustedNodeSync --blockId:0x239940f2537f5bbee1a3829f9058f4c04f49897e4d325145153ca89838dfc9e2 ...

 ```

-## Sync from checkpoint files
+### Sync from checkpoint files

-If you have a state and a block file available, you can instead start the node using the finalized checkpoint options:
+If you have a state and a block file available, you can start the node using the finalized checkpoint options:

 ```
 # Obtain a state and a block from a REST API - these must be in SSZ format: